-Main PPP Guidelines 2006 Guidelines for the Provision of Infrastructure and Capital Investments through Public Private Partnerships: Procedures for the Assessment, Approval, Audit and Procurement of Projects.
+Guidelines for the Use of Public Private Partnerships (PPP) The new Guidelines for the Use of Public Private Partnerships replace the 2006 Guidelines for the Provision of Infrastructure and Capital Investments through Public Private Partnerships: Procedures for the Assessment, Approval, Audit and Procurement of Projects.

 Technical Guidance Note: Assessment of Projects for Procurement as PPPs These guidelines provide pointers on how to conduct an assessment of projects at an early stage of the procurement process to establish if the PPP approach would be appropriate.
 Added November 2006.

 Technical Guidance Note: Compilation of a Public Sector Benchmark This Technical Note gives guidelines on the compilation of a Public Sector Benchmark (PSB) for a Public Private Partnership Project.
 The PSB is a key tool in the PPP procurement process.
 It is presented as a single monetary value that represents the full estimated cost, taking income and risks into account, to the Sponsoring Agency of delivering the project using “traditional” public sector procurement.
 The PSB must comprehensively address all costs, income and risks that the private sector will be invited to tender for in the PPP contract.

 Process Auditor Central Guidance 3: Guidelines for the Reporting Arrangements, Role and Function of a Process Auditor in a Public Private Partnership project.

 Corporate Tax Guidance CG1: Central Guidelines on Corporation tax treatment of Public Private Partnership Agreements.